tomexiskandar/bintang/README.rst

 Insert a record into a table.

 :record: a list/tuple of data.
 Or a dict where key=column, value=record
-:columns: a list/tuple of columns in the right order of the record.
+:columns: a list/tuple of columns (in the same order as in the record)

 .. code:: python